debjitg97/Encoder-and-Decoder/README.md

 # Encoder-and-Decoder

-A simple website to decode and encode using a Caesar cipher with a given key.
-Created as a college project.
+A simple website to decode and encode strings using a Caesar cipher with a given key.